01-Vipinks/Rule-Engine-with-AST/README.md

 ## DEVELOPMENT NOTES
 &nbsp;-AST Representation: The project uses Python's ast module to parse rule strings into Abstract Syntax Trees (AST), allowing dynamic rule manipulation and efficient evaluation.
 &nbsp;-MongoDB Structure: Rules are stored as a dictionary that represents the AST structure, allowing the system to recreate and evaluate rules directly from the database.

+## License
+This project is licensed under the MIT License.
 &nbsp;-Error Handling: The system includes checks for invalid rule formats and incorrect MongoDB ObjectIDs, ensuring that users receive helpful error messages when something goes wrong.

 ## FUTURE IMPROVEMENTS